vmware-archive/declarative-cluster-management/README.md

 ### Building

-We use maven as our build system.
+We use gradle as our build system.
 You can run the following command once you've set up the solvers as listed above:

 ```
- $: mvn package
+ $: ./gradlew build
 ```

 ## How do I use DCM?